Czech Republic: Military

 The Czech armed forces consist of the Czech Land Forces, the Czech Air Force and of specialized support units.
 The armed forces are managed by the Ministry of Defence.
 The President of the Czech Republic is Commander-in-chief of the armed forces.
 In 2004 the army transformed itself into a fully professional organization and compulsory military service was abolished.
 The country has been a member of NATO since 12 March 1999.
 Defence spending is approximately 1.28% of the GDP (2021).
 The armed forces are charged with protecting the Czech Republic and its allies, promoting global security interests, and contributing to NATO.

 Currently, as a member of NATO, the Czech military are participating in the Resolute Support and KFOR operations and have soldiers in Afghanistan, Mali, Bosnia and Herzegovina, Kosovo, Egypt, Israel and Somalia.
 The Czech Air Force also served in the Baltic states and Iceland.
-The main equipment of the Czech military includes JAS 39 Gripen multi-role fighters, Aero L-159 Alca combat aircraft, Mi-35 attack helicopters, armored vehicles (Pandur II, OT-64, OT-90, BVP-2) and tanks (T-72 and T-72M4CZ).
+The main equipment of the Czech military includes JAS 39 Gripen multi-role fighters, Aero L-159 Alca combat aircraft, AH-1Z Viper attack helicopters, armored vehicles (Pandur II, BVP-2) and tanks (T-72M4CZ and Leopard 2A4).

-The most famous Czech, and therefore Czechoslovak, soldiers and military leaders of the past were Jan Žižka, Albrecht von Wallenstein, Karl Philipp, Prince of Schwarzenberg, Joseph Radetzky von Radetz, Josef Šnejdárek, Heliodor Píka, Ludvík Svoboda, Jan Kubiš, Jozef Gabčík, František Fajtl and Petr Pavel.

 Human rights

 Human rights in the Czech Republic are guaranteed by the Charter of Fundamental Rights and Freedoms and international treaties on human rights.
 Nevertheless, there were cases of human rights violations such as discrimination against Roma children, for which the European Commission asked the Czech Republic to provide an explanation, or the illegal sterilization of Roma women, for which the government apologized.

+People of the same sex can enter into a "registered partnership" in the Czech Republic.
+Conducting same-sex marriage is not legal under current Czech law.